 2. Bumper plates make less noise

 This is probably not something you’d even care about until you’re on the other end of it!
-As a PE teacher I’ve always enjoyed seeing other people lead an active lifestyle.
-But when the person in the apartment above me uses iron plates for deadlifts, I start to realise how much noise they really do make!
+As a PE teacher, I’ve always enjoyed seeing other people lead an active lifestyle.
+But when the person in the apartment above me uses iron plates for deadlifts, I start to realize how much noise they really do make!

 Iron plates thudding into the floor make a huge shrill sound.
 In a gym full of them it’s hard to hear people speak.